Quick Links

 We believe that the composition of the panel, along with ASCO’s failure to seek comment from respected experts in the field - or even from oncologists who use the tests - coupled with the deliberate exclusion of the entire body of the most highly relevant data created a bias which is not consistent with a balanced and credible technology assessment.

 Contrast the ACSO approach with that of Medicare Administrator, National Heritage Insurance Company (NHIC) which conducted its own technology assessment.
 NHIC held several open and well-publicized hearings - reaching-out to gather testimony and scientific evidence from physicians, PCC researchers and experts, drug companies, and also from PCC critics.
 All interested parties were invited to attend and participate.
-NHIC spent an entire year reviewing the full body of published PCC data and especially seeking the advice of independent physicians who actually use PCC in their medical practices.
+NHIC spent an entire year reviewing the full body of published PCC data and especially seeking the advice of independent physicians who have actually used PCC in their medical practices.
 The technology assessment was personally headed by the Medical Director of National Heritage.
 The result was a Local Coverage Determination in which PCC became fully-approved for Medicare beneficiaries.

 Note that this coverage determination was reversed some years later by Palmetto Blue Cross of South Carolina when it was appointed Medicare Administrator for the state of California.
 Palmetto never undertook its own technology review, as did National Heritage, but instead, ironically, relied only upon the flawed ASCO review.
 Thus, as of this writing, Medicare beneficiaries and, in many cases, patients with private insurance, are once again deprived of payment for - and thereby access to - these potentially life-extending PCC technologies.
 To contrast the findings of National Heritage’s openly-conducted and unbiased review versus the closed and highly-skewed (we hold that it was skewed by ASCO’s admitted censorship of highly-pertinent data and also by its failure to seek independent testimony) but much more highly-publicized ASCO review.